EU ready to grant Brexit delay if UK parliament backs deal

 “As prime minister, I am not prepared to delay Brexit any further than the 30th of June,” she said.

-May said she planned to ask parliament to vote a third time on her departure deal, which MPs have voted down twice.
+May said she planned to ask parliament to vote a third time on her departure deal, which lawmakers have voted down twice.
 She did not say when the vote would happen.

 Some EU states, including Germany, had given a largely positive response to May’s well-flagged request.